CLARKTRY/ccworkshops/README.md

 <details>
 <summary>Q4: How are you raising funds and to where?</summary>

-Answer: This is currently an ongoing discussion topic.
+Answer: We are not a registered charity nor registered NGO, so we are not eligible to apply to a majority of grants.

+That said, we'd love to get your input on this question in preparation of the future.
 Please review [Spreadsheet on fundraising activities around the world](https://docs.google.com/spreadsheets/d/1vtMLLOzuc6GpkFySyVtKQOY2j-Vvg0UsChMCFst_WLA/edit?gid=1457754078#gid=1457754078) and email us your suggestions.

 </details>